WilliaMetro/Metro-OS/README.md

 MetroOS is a small experimental project simulating an operating system.
 It supports **CMD, DOS, and Python**, allowing you to explore files, folders, and simple commands.

+## Contribution Rules
+- You are free to fork this project and modify it.
+- Direct contributions via Pull Requests are welcome, but will be reviewed before merging.
+- Please be careful when modifying `Metro-OS-gui (Python)` since it may cause instability or unexpected behavior.

 ---
 ## Warning